More than 280 new weekly train services on mainly commuter routes announced

 Changes to weekend services will include extended morning and evening operating hours between Maynooth and Connolly on Sundays and more off-peak trains between Maynooth/Drogheda and Connolly.

 Following public consultations Iarnród Éireann will also introduce a number of morning northern commuter trains to Portmarnock, Clongriffin and Howth Junction with one evening commuter service stopping off at Clongriffin and Portmarnock.
-There will be an additional early morning 06.52 DART from Connolly to Malahide to provide a connection for northbound northern commuter services along with revised timings on the Sligo/Dublin Connolly route services to “improve punctuality”.
+There will be an additional 06.52am Dart from Connolly to Malahide to provide a connection for northbound northern commuter services along with revised timings on the Sligo/Dublin Connolly route services to “improve punctuality”.

 An Iarnród Éireann spokesman said the timetable changes, which come into effect from December 9th, would give “greater flexibility and options” to customers travelling on commuter routes throughout the day, in the evenings and at the weekend.
 He added that the expansion of the Phoenix Park tunnel service to off-peak hours was a very welcome development.